top of page

 If you have a cheese press, you are encouraged to bring it.
 If you use my cheese press, you will need to come back the next day to pick up your wheel of cheese after it has pressed overnight.

 You will take your cheese home to age it.
 If you have a basement that is cooler than the rest of the house, it's easy to create an aging place for your cheese.
 Another option that many people use is a second refrigerator that is kept warmer than a typical fridge, around 55F.
-Also, you can vacumm seal your cheese and age it in your regular cold refrigerator where it will age a bit slower, but still be delicious.
+Also, you can vacuum seal your cheese and age it in your regular cold refrigerator where it will age a bit slower, but still be delicious.

-If you need to do a date other than the ones I have listed, please contact me at (802)760-8510 or hilary@betweenthetreesfarm.com and I will do my best to accomodate your schedule.
+If you need to do a date other than the ones I have listed, please contact me at (802)760-8510 or hilary@betweenthetreesfarm.com and I will do my best to accomodate your schedule!

 Aged Cheese Making Class